 By the 1980s, many individuals had begun to labour in the vineyard of improving healthcare quality, but their efforts produced only sporadic general interest.
-Even the Harvard Medical Practice Study did not generate sustained attention for the problem of medical harm or healthcare quality.
-Large scale studies began to appear from other countries, and the Harvard Medical Practice Study replicated in Utah was and Colorado.
-However, these studies would not have gained much traction were it not for the US Institute of Medicine publication, To Err is Human, in late 1999.
-The committee that produced this report included many individuals who had spent their careers trying to advance the quality agenda in healthcare.
-Perhaps they reasoned that medical errors would capture the popular imagination in a way that unexplained variations in rates of discretionary procedures. failures to implement established processes of care, and other such drier topics had failed to do.
+Even the Harvard Medical Practice Study8 did not generate sustained attention for the problem of medical harm or healthcare quality.
+Large scale studies began to appear from other countries, 9 and the Harvard Medical Practice Study replicated in Utah Colorado.
+10 However, these studies would not have gained much traction were it not for the US Institute of Medicine publication, To Err is Human, in late 1999.
+The committhat produced this report included many individuals who had spent their careers trying to advance the quality agenda in healthcare.
+Perhaps they reasoned that medical errors would capture the popular imagination in a way that unexplained variations in rates of discreprocedures. failures implement established processes of care, and other such drier topics had failed to do.

 Whatever the reasoning, it worked.
-The widely quoted estimates of 44 000-98 000 annual deaths due to medical error in US hospitals and the associated analogy of a jumbo jet crashing every day was a tipping point for quality improvement.
-Further studies of medical injuries ('adverse events') modelled after the Harvard Medical Practice Study were conducted in other countries,12-15 agencies focused on patient safety were set up in various countries, and new funding opportunities materialised.
+The widely quoted estimates of 44 000-98 000 annual deaths due to medical error in US hospitals11 and the associated analogy of a jumbo jet crashing every day was a tipping point for quality improvement.
+Further studies of medical injuries ('adverse events') modelled after the Harvard Medical Practice Study were conducted in other countries, ^{12-15} agencies focused on patient safety were set up in various countries, and new funding opportunities materialised.

 The attention grabbing focus on medical error initially appeared as if it might work too well, with little interest left over for quality problems that could not be cast as medical errors.
-However, recent years have seen substantial interest in the optimal management of chronic illnesses, equitable access to healthcare, patient-centeredness, and the pressing need to eliminate wasteful prac-' copyright, including for uses tices, among other important quality problems.
+However, recent years have seen substantial interest in the optimal management of chronic illnesses, equitable access to healthcare, patient-centeredness, and the pressing need to eliminate wasteful practices, among other important quality problems.